pimsmath/onlinecourses2020/content/courses/2025-2026/algebraic-topology/index.md

 ### Availability
 This course may be open to students from universities outside of the PIMS network, and those coming from industry/government.

+### Assessment
+Assessment will be via homework, midterm and final exam.